KrishnaPatel1/pr-guru/README.md

 # Overall Design

+PR-Guru is an NodeJS Express application written in Typescript.

 The bulk of the logic is located in `src/routes/index.ts`.
 This is where you'll find the two routes: `/stats` and `/assign`.

 The project makes use of the GitHub API.
 The following endpoints have been used: